h2oai/h2ogpt/docs/FAQ.md

     ```
     This gives around 55 tokens/sec on 3090Ti on i9.

   The [problem](https://github.com/ollama/ollama/issues/2963) is that oLLaMa does not allow for a runtime change to system prompt or other parameters like temperature.

+  If ollama seems slow, check ollama.log if hit `cudaMalloc failed: out of memory` and check if GPU is being used by another process.

 * Run h2oGPT as both server and frontend: